Montague Jayawickrama

 Major Deshamanya Walter Geoffrey Montague "Monti" Jayawickrama (January 15, 1911 – November 16, 2001) was a Sri Lankan politician.
 He served as the Minister of Transport and Public Works (1952-1956) and the Minister of Public Administration, Home Affairs and Plantation Industries (1977-1987), having been elected from Weligama in Matara to the Sri Lankan Parliament.
 He was the Second Governor of the North Western Province of Sri Lanka.

 Early life

 Born in Weligama, in Southern Ceylon to Walter Jayewickreme, a proctor and Lidia Margret, he had one sister Dorothina and one brother Errol.
 Educated at Richmond College, Galle, Jayewickreme studied at the Agriculture School in Peradeniya before becoming a planter.

 Military service

 Joining the volunteer regiment Ceylon Light Infantry in 1934 as a Second Lieutenant.
 With the expansion of the Ceylon Defense Force for war time service during World War II, Jayewickreme gained rapid promotion.
-When the demobilization began in at the end of the war, Jayewickreme left the Ceylon Light Infantry, having been one few Ceylonese officers to reach the rank of Major.
+When the demobilisation began at the end of the war, Jayewickreme left the Ceylon Light Infantry, having been one of the few Ceylonese officers to reach the rank of Major.